Blog Post View

 2. The Role of IP Geolocation in Online Fraud Detection

 Fraud detection systems are built on analyzing user behavior and transactional patterns.
 IP geolocation enhances these systems by providing an additional layer of intelligence, which enables more precise identification of potentially fraudulent activities.
+For example, incorporating bot detection alongside IP geolocation can help identify and block automated attacks, ensuring a safer online environment.
 Here are some specific ways IP geolocation is used in fraud detection:

 A. Location-Based Anomaly Detection